Essercizi per gravicembalo

 The work begins with a preface:

 "Reader, do not expect, whether you are a dilettante or a professor, to find in these compositions any profound intention, but rather an ingenious banter in the art to exercise you in rigorous play of the harpsichord.
 No point of view or ambition guided me, but obedience brought me to publish it.
 Perhaps they will be agreeable to you, and I will more willingly then obey your other orders to please you with an easier and more varied style.
 Therefore do not show yourself more judge than critic, and you will thereby grow your own pleasure.
 To specify hand position I have used the letter D to indicate the right hand, and the letter M the left hand.
-Live happily."
+Live happily (Good luck)."

 The collection bears the Kirkpatrick numbers K.1 to K.30: